Quasiparticle Andreev scattering in the $\nu=1/3$ fractional quantum Hall regime

 We presently investigate at $\nu=1/3$ such Andreev-like behavior schematically illustrated in Fig.~1a,b.
 Fractional quasiparticles of charge $e/3$ are separately emitted at the upstream source QPC, which is set to this aim in the so-called weak back-scattering (WBS) regime\cite{kane1994noneq,Fendley_fraccharge_1995,Kane2003Dilu} and submitted to a voltage bias.
 After propagating along a short chiral edge path, the quasiparticles individually arrive at the analyzer QPC set in the opposite strong back-scattering (SBS) regime that favors the transmission of quasielectrons \cite{kane1994noneq,Fendley_fraccharge_1995,Kane2003Dilu}.
 Whereas for a directly voltage biased QPC in the SBS regime, a quasielectron can be formed from the bunching of three available $e/3$ quasiparticles, we are here in the presence of a single incident quasiparticle that carries only a third of the required electron charge.
 In principle, individual $e/3$ quasiparticle tunneling could emerge as the dominant process.
 However, as presently observed, a different scenario akin to Andreev reflection is expected, where the missing $2e/3$ charge is sucked in from the incident edge channel to form the transmitted quasielectron.
 The incident fractional quasiparticle is effectively converted into a quasielectron and a $-2e/3$ fractional hole.

 This mechanism was coined `Andreev' \cite{Kane2003Dilu}, by analogy with the standard Andreev reflection of an electron into a hole to transmit a Cooper pair across a normal metal-superconductor interface \cite{andreev_ns_1964}.
-Note however that the QPC is not here at an interface with a superconductor, nor with a different fractional quantum Hall state (see Refs.~\citenum{Sandler_AR-fqhe-thy_1998,hashisaka_NatComm_AndRefFQH_2021} for another, different kind of Andreev-like reflection at such interfaces submitted to a voltage bias).
+Note however that the QPC is not here at an interface with a superconductor, nor with a different fractional quantum Hall state (see Refs.~\citenum{safi_inhomogeneousLL_1995,Sandler_AR-fqhe-thy_1998,hashisaka_NatComm_AndRefFQH_2021} for another, different kind of Andreev-like reflection at such interfaces submitted to a voltage bias).
 Furthermore, whereas in a standard Andreev reflection electron and hole excitations have the same energy, here energy conservation imposes that the energy of the incident quasiparticle redistributes between transmitted quasielectron and reflected quasihole.
+The energy of the reflected quasihole is thus lower than that of the incident quasiparticle.
+Finally, we point out that the present Andreev-like mechanism takes place in a fully spin-polarized electronic fluid, in contrast with a standard Andreev reflection where two electrons of opposite spins are combined to form a spin-singlet Cooper pair.

 Experimentally, an earlier source-analyzer investigation appeared to contradict this scenario \cite{Comforti2002bunching}.
 Indeed, the transmitted charge was there found to approach $e/3$ across the opaque barrier, identical to the charge of the incident quasiparticles, instead of $e$ for Andreev processes (see Ref.~\citenum{chung_prbAnomalousDilute_2003} for a follow-up paper that mitigates this conclusion, by the observation of an increase in the transmitted charge as the temperature is reduced).
 Possibly, the $e/3$ quasiparticles have been altered during the very long propagation distance of $\sim100\,\mu$m between source and analyzer QPCs.
 Here, with a short $1.5\,\mu$m path (see Fig.~1c), we recover the predicted transmitted charge $e$, three times larger than the simultaneously determined charge of the incident quasiparticles.
 Moreover, we directly observe the Andreev correlations between transmitted quasielectron and reflected $-2e/3$ fractional hole, through the revealing measurement of the current cross-correlations between the two outputs of the analyzer QPC.